 No food is truly forbidden on a keto meal plan - as long as you hit your daily keto macro goals.
 However, certain high carbohydrate foods can make achieving this a real challenge, including some fruits and vegetables.

 You can absolutely enjoy the taste and health benefits of fruit on keto, it just depends on which fruits you choose and your serving size.
+If you're tired of thinking about what's allowed on keto, just order keto meal delivery!

 Sugar Content in Fruit Explained